withastro/docs/src/pages/en/guides/migrate-to-astro/from-nextjs.md

 ## Key Differences between Next.js and Astro

-When you rebuild your Next site in Astro, you will notice some important differences.
+When you rebuild your Next.js site in Astro, you will notice some important differences:

+- [MPA vs SPA](/en/concepts/mpa-vs-spa/): Next.js is a React-based SPA (single-page application).
+Astro sites are multi-page apps built using `.astro` components, but can also support React, Preact, Vue.js, Svelte, SolidJS, AlpineJS, Lit and raw HTML templating.

+- [Astro components](/en/core-concepts/astro-components/) are not written as exported functions that return page templating.
+Instead, you'll split your code into a "code fence" and a body exclusively for the HTML you generate.

+- [Content-focus](/en/concepts/why-astro/): Astro was designed primarily for content-focused sites.
+An existing Next.js app might be built for high client-side interactivity and may include items that are difficult to replicate in Astro, such as dashboards.

 ### React App vs MPA